rejuvenatist/AI-MiniProgram/README.md

 A platform that allows you to catch up with all the newest ai models around the globe.

 # Key coding techniques
-1. Implement user registration and login via WeChat， build up a database restoring the users info.
+1. Implement user registration and login via WeChat, build up a database restoring the users info.
 2. Build fluid UI motion animations.

 # Project Showcases